 This day is an in-depth exploration of percussive fire-making techniques, with a focus on the ancient tools of flint & steel.
 Explore and gain confidence in safely turning a tiny spark into a fire that will hold its own.

 Whether you’re lighting a campfire or a fire bowl, making fire this ancient way, without matches or a lighter, is truly empowering.
 It touches a primal part of us, is deeply satisfying (and will definitely impress).

 As well as flint & steel, you’ll also be able to have a go with flint & pyrites, the most ancient percussive tools.
 We’ll look at the various tinders that can be foraged and you’ll learn how to identify, gather, prep and use these materials.

-This course is suitable for anyone who’s always wanted to have a go… and also for anyone who’d like to develop their existing skills of fire-making.
+Suitable for anyone who’s always wanted to have a go… and also for anyone who’d like to develop their existing skills.
 My aim is for you to leave with a grounded confidence in your fire-making ability.
 There’ll be time to focus on any specific aspects of your technique you’d like to improve.

 We learned so much… yet the pace was never rushed or stressful.
 Each part of the process was completely engrossing and I was able to be more fully present than I usually am in my daily life in the city.
 It’s hard for your thoughts to wander when you’re waving a smoking nest of grass in your hand, watching it burst into flames!
 It all felt so sane, human and natural.
 YK, Sussex

 Suitable for all levels, including beginners.
-Groups are kept small to allow for individual attention and a satisfying learning experience.
+Groups are kept small to allow for individual attention, and currently required physical distancing.